Skip to main content

 TELEGRAM_BOT_TOKENIf using TelegramBot token from BotFather

-TELEGRAM_FORUM_CHAT_IDIf using TelegramTelegram supergroup ID
+TELEGRAM_CHAT_IDIf using TelegramTelegram supergroup ID (starts with -100)

 DISCORD_BOT_TOKENIf using DiscordDiscord bot token